BRUSSELS (Reuters) - Donald Trump promised Britain on Tuesday a “very, very substantial” post-Brexit trade deal with the United States.

 This could create some complications if it also had a comprehensive trade agreement with the European Union and would be forced to ensure most U.S. meat did not cross to the continent.

-Britain already imports feed, most of it genetically modified (GM), but it could be urged to speed up approval of new GM strains and incorporate GM products in human food — something not done in the European Union.
-EU negotiators say that in TTIP talks that the United States also did not want to allow food containing GM crops to be labeled as such.
+Britain already imports feed, most of it genetically modified (GM), but it could be urged to speed up approval of new GM strains and incorporate GM products in human food -- something not done in the European Union.
+EU negotiators say that in TTIP talks that the United States also did not want to allow food containing GM crops to be labelled as such.

 The “Buy American Act” is a roadblock for any potential U.S. trade partner.
 It and a series of other laws stipulate that U.S. federal, state and local authorities should purchase American-made goods wherever possible.